See You at the Symposium

 Competition Winners

-Each college awarded at least one undergraduate and one graduate student or team as winners for both tracks.
+Each college will award at least one undergraduate and one graduate student or team as winners for both tracks.

-In addition, each college recognized at least one “Fan Favorite” winner based on the number of likes on YouTube, attendee feedback, and input from judges.
-Fan Favorite winners received $100 as both individuals and teams.
+In addition, at least one individual or team from each college will be selected as a “Fan Favorite” winner based on attendee feedback and input from judges.
+Fan Favorite winners receive $100 as both individuals and teams.

 How to Participate